 - If you are exchanging your permit for a different type, you will be charged the higher rate for that month unless the permit is exchanged within the first five days of the month.

 Permits may be returned to any Indiana University Parking Services’ Office.
 For faster processing, please return the parking permit to the IUPUI Parking and Transportation Services office located at 1004 West Vermont Street, Indianapolis, IN 46202.

 - Refunds will only be processed once the parking permit has been returned to any Indiana University Parking Services’ office.

-- Refunds are not given for monthly permits.
+- Refunds are not given for monthly permits and Occasional Permits.

 - Permit refunds will be issued in the form the original payment was remitted with the exception of cash payments.
 Cash payments will be refunded in the form of a check.

 - Refunds are prorated on a monthly basis based on the type of permit and the date the permit is returned to Parking and Transportation Services.